 “Pills are ok, counselling is ok and it will get you back on the streets, but what keeps your mind alive is what you learn here.
 That’s what it’s about – keeping your spirit alive.” – Lee, Bethlem artist.

 The gallery is free and open to all.
 Donations are welcomed.

 HOW WE ARE FUNDED

-Bethlem Gallery Projects is a not-for-profit company limited by guarantee and a linked charity (charity no. 1175877-1) to our umbrella charity the Maudsley Charity.
+Bethlem Gallery is a not-for-profit company limited by guarantee and an independent charity (charity no. 1205035).

 We could not do what we do without these trusts and foundations, and individual supporters.
 Find out more about supporting us here.